 Surveillance optimized drives are ideal to power on-site recording storage solutions.
 Retailers managing surveillance systems across hundreds of locations have unique needs and require maximum storage efficiency, particularly if they are combining video with other data and analytics.

-Jessica Burton is the global surveillance product marketing manager at Seagate Technology, and Donna Reid is the director of marketing at March Networks.
+Jessica Burton is the global surveillance product marketing manager at Seagate Technology, and Jackie Lawrence serves as manager of marketing communications at March Networks.